gertjanvanzwieten/stash/README.md

 ## Loosely?

-There is one fundamental problem with objects that do not test equal to themselves, such as `float('nan')`.
+There is a fundamental problem with objects that do not test equal to themselves, such as `float('nan')`.
 Since the assigned hash is equal to itself, we cannot identify object equality with hash equality.
 Another issue is with `True`, `1` and `1.0` all testing equal.
-This is not fundamental, as we could very well assign all these objects the same hash, but it adds a lot of overhead to check for every float if it matches an integer, to no clear benefit because it is not at all given that functions treat these objects the same.
+This is not fundamental, as we could very well assign all these objects the same hash, but it adds a lot of overhead to check for every float if it matches an integer, to no clear benefit as it is not at all given that functions treat these objects the same.
 So here we make the pragmatic choice of not doing the extra work.

 ## And what if my function does care about things like insertion order?

 In that case the standard stash hash is insufficient.
 Ideally, the argument fingerprint incorporates precisely and only that what is used by the function, but that requires tight integration with the function itself.
-As an external utility, stash only provides covers two scenarios: the default mode that distinguishes on the basis of equality, and the 'strict' mode which includes all potential distinctions, such as insertion order and internal references.
+As an external utility, stash covers only two scenarios: the default mode that distinguishes on the basis of equality, and a 'strict' mode which includes all potential distinctions, such as insertion order and internal references.
 The latter would equal a pickle based hash.

-## Ok and then we map argument hashes to the return value.
+## Ok, and then we map argument hashes to the stored return value.
 Got it.

 You do want to be careful that the returned value is not mutated after handing it out, as that will mess with your cache.
 Best is to only hand out deep copies